gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

 ![Dijkstra's Walkthrough Part 7](./images/dijkstras-7.png) Step 7.
 Now we are visiting our final unvisited node, F. Like Node C, Node F has no unvisited neighbors.

-We simply mark it as visited and are done!
+We simply mark it as visited and then we are done!
 Our list of costs/distances now represents the minimum cost to travel from Node A to every node in the graph.

 ```
 current: F